 • The largest European markets for motorcycles (i.e. Italy, France, Germany Spain, UK).
 These countries account for about 80% of motorcycle registrations in the EU + UK block.

 • The largest European moped markets (i.e. France, the Netherlands, Germany, Italy, Belgium, Poland and Spain).
 These countries account about 87% of moped registrations in the EU.

 The European Association of Motorcycle Manufacturers (ACEM) represents manufacturers of mopeds, motorcycles, three-wheelers and quadricycles (L-category vehicles) in Europe.

-ACEM members include 18 manufacturing companies: BMW Motorrad, Bombardier Recreational Products (BRP), Ducati Motor holding, Harley-Davidson, Honda, Kawasaki, KTM, KYMCO, MV Agusta, Peugeot Scooters, Piaggio, Polaris Industries, Renault, Royal Enfield, Suzuki, Triumph Motorcycles and Yamaha.
+ACEM members include 18 manufacturing companies: BMW Motorrad, Bombardier Recreational Products (BRP), Ducati, Harley-Davidson, Honda, Kawasaki, KTM, KYMCO, MV Agusta, Peugeot Scooters, Piaggio, Polaris Industries, Qooder, Renault, Royal Enfield, Suzuki, Triumph Motorcycles and Yamaha.

-ACEM also represents 18 motorcycle industry associations operating in 15 European countries.
+ACEM also represents 17 motorcycle industry associations in 16 different European countries.